HexHive/retrowrite/README.md

 #### b.
 Generate Symbolized Assembly

-To generate symbolized assmebly that may be modified by hand or post-processed by exisiting tools:
+To generate symbolized assembly that may be modified by hand or post-processed by existing tools:

 `python3 -m librw.rw </path/to/binary> <path/to/output/asm/files>`